dnjackson/eos/content/studies/larger/tutor/index.md

 We now outline the concepts in detail.
 The *Exercise* concept manages the exercise texts, and associates parts of exercises with competences:

+	concept Exercise
-	data concept Exercise makes Competence, Exercise, Part purpose construct and present structured exercises
+	purpose construct and present structured exercises
+	principle // just a CRUD concept
 	state
 	  parts: Exercise one -> set Part
 	  competence: Part -> one Competence
 	  description: Exercise + Part -> one Text

-**Concept design theory note**.
-I’m using an experimental notion of a “data concept” that offers only simple CRUD actions for creating and updating state.
-Because these are straightforward, they are left implicit and not specified.
+(Since the purpose of the concept is just to store exercises, it doesn’t have an interesting operational principle, so rather than elaborating the expected behavior of CRUD actions, I’ve just omitted them and left the principle empty too.)

 The *Advice* concept indexes advice texts on generic topic identifiers (which will later be instantiated with competences and exercise parts):

-	data concept Advice [Topic]
+	concept Advice [Topic]
 	purpose manage indexed repository of advice
+	principle // just a CRUD concept
 	state
 	  advices: Topic -> set Text
 	  name: Topic lone -> one Text